osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

   Static type ID specified in the target typeid must be put into the source typeid.

 Parent/Child Asset Links
-  Parent/Child relationship between assets presented in PI System as child AF element attached to a top level or any other sub-tree AF element parent.
+  Parent/Child relationship between assets presented in PI Server as child AF element attached to a top level or any other sub-tree AF element parent.
 For this type of the link, source and target properties have the following keywords: